Events Marked At Ground Zero

 (SOUNDBITE OF DRUMMING)

-CORNISH: And, again, you're listening to live special coverage of the 10th anniversary of the September 11th attacks.
-Right now we're listening to bagpipes and drummers who are entering the site of ground zero September 11th Memorial.
-And as Robert mentioned earlier, this is a group that's made up of police and fire and of different members of branches of the American military.
+CORNISH: And again, you're listening to live special coverage of the 10th anniversary of the September 11th attacks.
+Right now, we're listening to bagpipes and drummers who are entering the site of the ground zero September 11th Memorial.
+And as Robert mentioned earlier, this is a group that's made up of police and fire, and of different members of branches of the American military.

 CORNISH: I think they're a little ways away.